How we make Fruity Parachutes

 Bridle

-Fruity Chutes come standard with all the shroud lines connected to a high-strength bridle.
-The bridle is constructed using heavy nylon webbing that terminates to a swivel.
-The strength of the materials is designed to allow for a shock of as much as 50x the descent rating of the chute.
-For instance the 120" chute uses a marine stainless swivel with 6000 lb shock strength and 1" nylon webbing- truly the finest in the industry.
-All stitching is done using high strength nylon upholstery thread.
-We can custom make bridles, let us know what you want.
+Fruity Chutes parachutes come standard with all the shroud lines connected to a high-strength bridle.
+The bridle is constructed using nylon webbing or Kevlar.
+All Kevlar used by Fruity Chutes is made to PIA -C-87129A standards.
+The standard parachutes feature a swivel sewn onto the end.
+The strength of the materials is designed to allow for a shock of as much as 10x or more the descent rating of the parachute.

 Parachute Bridal

-the left side of the chute, the other bundle goes to the right side.
+the left side of the parachute, the other bundle goes to the right side.

-Analysis of many flights of Fruity Chutes descent rate has verified that the Cd of Fruity Chutes is 1.5 for Elliptical, or 2.2 for Iris Ultra, which is the very close to the theoretical maximum for parachutes.
-You can closely predict your descent speed within 10% or better using Rocksim by setting your Cd to this value.
-See the screen shot below how to properly model a Fruity Chute.
+Analysis of descent rate over many flights using Fruity Chutes has verified that the Cd of Fruity Chutes is 1.5 for Elliptical or 2.2 for Iris Ultra, which is very close to the theoretical maximum for parachutes.
+You can closely predict your descent speed within 10% or better using RockSim by setting your Cd to this value.
+See the screen shot below for how to properly model a Fruity Chute.

 Fruiry Chutes Rocksim setup

 Remember, this descent speed is for sea level.
-It will go up as elevation increases.
+It will increase as elevation increases.

-NEW!
-Descent Rate Calculator - Download this handy Excel spread sheet to calculate the ideal Fruity Chute for your application.
+Descent Rate Calculator - Use this handy online tool to precisely calculate the performance for any Fruity Chute.